 Registered Nurses (RN) provide nursing care to patients, deliver health education programs and provide consultative services regarding nursing practices.
-They can work in a variety of places such as hospitals, clinics, agencies, private homes or even be self-employed.
-The majority of RNs work in hospitals.
+They can work in a variety of places such as clinics, agencies, private homes or even be self-employed.
+Above all, the majority of RNs work in hospitals.

 Pharmacists dispense prescribed pharmaceuticals and provide consultation services with clients and health care providers.
-The majority of pharmacist generally work in retail and health centre pharmacies.
+The majority of pharmacists generally work in retail and health centre pharmacies.

 Dietitians implement and oversee nutrition and food service programs.
 They generally work in a variety of places; for example, care facilities, educational institutions, sports organizations, and the food and beverage industry.
 It is common for Dietitians to work in Ambulatory health care services or hospitals.

-Job outlook for Dietitians are considered good in Saskatchewan and fair in Alberta.
+The job outlook for Dietitians is considered good in Saskatchewan and fair in Alberta.
 This is because employment growth and retirement will lead to new positions in both provinces.
 Data from May 2015 claim there are about 400 Dietitians in Saskatchewan and 1350 in Alberta.
-Furthermore, the median earnings for Dietitians are $35.15/hour and $41/hour in Saskatchewan and Alberta respectively.
+Furthermore, the median earnings for Dietitians are $39/hour and $45.42/hour in Saskatchewan and Alberta respectively.